OWASP/pysap/docs/examples/router.rst

 * ``set-peer-trace``:
     Takes an address mask as an argument and sets the tracing of peers matching that address mask.
 * ``clear-peer-trace``:
-    Take san address mask as an argument and clears the tracing of peers matching that address mask.
+    Takes an address mask as an argument and clears the tracing of peers matching that address mask.
 * ``trace-connection``:
     Takes a client identifier as an argument and enables a trace for that connection.
 The list of clients being traced can be observed using the ``router-info`` commands.